 Toll Free Line: 1-844-886-8010 (24hrs)

 The Department of Health offers medical travel benefits to make sure you have access to medical services that are not available in your home community.

 If a doctor, nurse, dentist or other health care professional tells you that you have to leave your home community for medical treatment, you may be entitled to medical travel benefits.

 Medical travel benefits help pay for medical services that are offered in communities other than your own.

 Nunavummiut not eligible for assistance under any other source of funding can apply for medical travel assistance with the Government of Nunavut.

-In order to be eligible for travel assistance from the Government of Nunavut, you must be enrolled in the Nunavut Health Care Plan and meet the following conditions:
+In order to be eligible for travel assistance from the Government of Nunavut, you must be enrolled in, or be eligible for, the Nunavut Health Care Plan and meet the following conditions:

-- The medical treatment must be urgent and must be needed before you are travelling for other reasons
+- The medical treatment must be necessary and must be needed before you are travelling for other reasons.